Dr. Ryan Noble & Dr. Jeyaram Thangeswaran

 University of Calgary

-"Dr. Kyra Armstrong is a co-lead resident for the University of Calgary’s Rural Family Medicine Program and has been a fierce advocate for resident well-being, since being elected to her leadership role in June 2024.
-Not only is she a hard hard-working (and high-achieving) physician, but her work as lead resident is always underpinned by her desire to help support her fellow residents on a personal and professional level.
-Through her leadership efforts, she has advocated for the prioritization of in-person academics sessions, as we are often geographically spread out all throughout Central and Southern Alberta during our residency training.
-Additionally, she has been working hard to ensure the program is abiding by the Agreement when it comes to the distribution of rotation schedules and call shifts; thus, she ensure residents have time to take care of themselves and their families outside of their medical careers.
-Fellow co-residents, site directors, and administration coordinators have greatly appreciated the time and effort Dr. Armstrong has invested to improve our program and empower residents to become competent and caring physicians.
-She is an irreplaceable asset to the program, and we are incredibly fortunate to have such a strong advocate among our resident cohort!"
+"Dr. Ryan Noble is a co-lead resident for the University of Calgary’s Rural Family Medicine Program and has been a fierce advocate for resident well-being, since being elected to his leadership role in June 2024.
+Not only is he a hard hard-working (and high-achieving) physician, but his work as lead resident is always underpinned by his desire to help support his fellow residents on a personal and professional level.
+Through his leadership efforts, he has advocated for the prioritization of in-person academics sessions, as we are often geographically spread out all throughout Central and Southern Alberta during our residency training.
+Additionally, he has been working hard to ensure the program is abiding by the Agreement when it comes to the distribution of rotation schedules and call shifts; thus, he ensure residents have time to take care of themselves and their families outside of their medical careers.
+Fellow co-residents, site directors, and administration coordinators have greatly appreciated the time and effort Dr. Noble has invested to improve our program and empower residents to become competent and caring physicians.
+He is an irreplaceable asset to the program, and we are incredibly fortunate to have such a strong advocate among our resident cohort!"

 University of Alberta